Clinical Assessment and Management of Adult Obesity

 10. Bariatric surgery under the care of a multidisciplinary team has been recommended for patients with a BMI ≥40 kg/m2 or those with a BMI ≥35 kg/m2 who have associated high-risk comorbid conditions such as cardiopulmonary disease or type 2 diabetes mellitus.
 Significant improvement in multiple obesity-related comorbid conditions, including type 2 diabetes mellitus, hypertension, dyslipidemia, obstructive sleep apnea, and quality of life, has been reported.
 A recent meta-analysis of controlled clinical trials comparing bariatric surgery and no surgery showed that surgery was associated with a reduced odds ratio (OR) risk of global mortality (OR, 0.55), cardiovascular mortality (OR, 0.58), and all-cause mortality (OR, 0.70).

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Smoking, Sleep Apnea
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Smoking, Sleep Apnea

 Keywords: Coronary Artery Disease, Phentermine, Overweight, Counseling, Comorbidity, Risk Factors, Weight Gain, Waist Circumference, Dyslipidemias, Biological Markers, Binge-Eating Disorder, Motor Activity, Cardiovascular Diseases, Obesity, Hypertension, United States, Depression, Odds Ratio, Diethylpropion, Neoplasms, Bariatric Surgery, Vascular Diseases, Smoking, Sleep Apnea Syndromes, Sympathomimetics, Metabolic Syndrome X, Intra-Abdominal Fat, Renal Insufficiency, Body Mass Index, Weight Reduction Programs, Heart Failure, Diet, Diabetes Mellitus